The Cartographer's Daughter · Chapter 4

 "Yes."

-Zhao Wenqi poured the tea with the precise, unhurried motions of a man who had been taught that the preparation of tea was itself a form of thought — that the mind ordered itself in the ordering of the cup.
-"Your father was a remarkable man.
-He understood something about this work that most of the missionaries never grasped."
+He poured with the precise motions of a man for whom the preparation of tea was itself a form of thought.
+"Your father understood something most missionaries never grasped."

 "What was that?"

 "That the Shengjiao does not survive because of what it believes.
 It survives because of what it does.
 The beliefs are invisible.
 The actions are visible.
 Your father mapped the actions.
-That was the correct approach."
+He was right."

 "I passed the county examination at seventeen.
-The provincial examination at twenty-two.
+Provincial at twenty-two.
 I was preparing for the metropolitan examination when I stopped."

 The metropolitan examination.
 The final gate — the one that turned a family's generations of sacrifice into a scholar-official's salary and rank.
-To fail was merely to try again.
-To stop was something else entirely.
+To fail was to try again.
+To stop was something else.

 "Your family," Marta said.

 "My father was a district clerk.
 My mother managed the household.
-I have two brothers, both in trade.
-My father's investment in my education was the largest expenditure the family had ever made.
-It exceeded the purchase price of our house."
+Two brothers, both in trade.
+My father's investment in my education exceeded the purchase price of our house."

-He stated this the way he stated everything — as data.
-Marta recognized the method because it was her own.
-She weighed the data.
-A family that had staked its resources on one son's ascent.
-A son who had vindicated that investment, passing two of the three examinations, within reach of the prize.
+She weighed it.
+A family that had staked everything on one son's ascent.
+A son who had passed two of three examinations, within reach.
 And then — stopped.

-She had asked Lin this question, and Lin had answered with a story about a document and three names.
-She had asked Fang Lihua, and Fang Lihua had answered with a gate and a room.
-She did not expect Zhao Wenqi's answer to satisfy her either, but she asked because asking was the method — each answer that failed to satisfy narrowed the space in which the true answer could hide.
+She had asked Lin this question.
+Lin answered with a document and three names.
+Fang Lihua answered with a gate and a room.
+Each answer that failed to satisfy narrowed the space in which the true answer could hide.

 "What was the text?"

 "It does not matter.
 The text was a catalyst, not a cause.
-The cause was that the text described a reality in which the hierarchical moral framework I had spent my life mastering — the framework that organized heaven, earth, emperor, subject, father, son — was not wrong but was incomplete.
+The cause was that it described a reality in which the hierarchical moral framework I had spent my life mastering was not wrong but incomplete.
 Radically, structurally incomplete.
 Like a map that accurately charts a coastline but omits the ocean."

-He had chosen the analogy for her — a cartographer's daughter — and she could feel it working against her defenses the way water works against stone: not by force but by finding the crack that already exists.
+He had chosen the analogy for her.
+She could feel it working against her defenses the way water works against stone: not by force but by finding the crack that already exists.

 "You became a Christian," she said.

 "I became someone who could not un-read what I had read.
-That is not the same thing.
-For two years I attempted to reconcile the text with the framework I already held.
-I failed.
-Not because the two were incompatible — many Jesuits had attempted precisely this synthesis — but because the synthesis required me to subordinate one framework to the other, and I could not determine which should be subordinate."
+For two years I attempted the synthesis.
+I failed — not because the two were incompatible but because the synthesis required me to subordinate one to the other, and I could not determine which."

 "And so you stopped the examinations."

-They stayed with Zhao Wenqi for two days.
-During that time, Marta conducted what she came to think of as an audit — a systematic attempt to find the seam in his logic, the place where his choice failed its own internal coherence.
+She stayed two days.
+During that time she conducted what she came to think of as an audit — a systematic attempt to find the seam in his logic.

-She tried economic arguments.
-"You have given up the income of a scholar-official — a salary, a pension, the ability to support the family that invested in you.
+She tried economics.
+"You have given up the income of a scholar-official.
 What does your family receive in return?"

 "Nothing.
 My mother has not spoken to me in three years.
-My father sends a letter at New Year.
-It contains news of my brothers' children.
+My father sends a letter at New Year with news of my brothers' children.
 It does not ask when I will return."

 "Then your choice has injured them."